Interview with Razi Afghan: a “degree in people” to succeed in sales

 At Carter Murray, we support sales professionals across the full marketing spectrum.

-In his latest industry leaders interview, Patrick sat down with Razi Afghan – a VP Sales professional with over 20 years of career experience.
+In our latest industry leaders interview, Wendy sat down with Razi Afghan – a VP Sales professional with over 20 years of career experience.

 Can you tell us about your role?